dkmaverick39/Scribbler/README.md

  - This project is about creating posts, editing posts, maintaing number of likes and adding comments.
  - It uses sessionStorage to maintain info.

+ - It can be simply viewed by viewing index.html and then going through the flow.